MarcoRob97/Email_Notification/README.md

 Prerequisites
 Before using this script, make sure you have the following dependencies installed:

-Python
-Pandas
-pyodbc
+-Python
+-Pandas
+-pyodbc
-smtplib (for sending email)
+-smtplib (for sending email)
-An SMTP server (e.g., Gmail) for sending email notifications Usage
+-An SMTP server (e.g., Gmail) for sending email notifications

+##Usage
-Clone this repository to your local machine:
+1.Clone this repository to your local machine:

 bash
 Copy code